dbortoluzzi/mpai-aif-v1/README.md

     > platformio run --target clean
 ```

-# License
+# Licence
-License information for each components of this example is detailed in [LICENSE.MD](/LICENSE.md)
+Licence information for each components of this example is detailed in [LICENCE.MD](/LICENCE.md)